Rodrick535/spanishhwabcd1234/README.md

 # Can you please leave?
-This repository is for the spanish homework I had to do (i had no other way of turning it in)
+This repository is for the spanish homework I had to do (I had no other way of turning it in)